srijan-paul/srijan-paul.github.io/injuly.in/src/blog/jit-01.md

 A program in our virtual machine is represented as a list of blocks.
 This way, jump instructions can reference blocks using their index in the program array.
-We store the constants separately, and instructions refer to them using their index ( `push 0` will push `constants[0]` onto the stack).
+We store the constants separately, and instructions refer to them using their index (`push 0` will push `constants[0]` onto the stack).
-This is because our instructions are 64-bit, but an operand can only store 8 bits of data.
+This is because our instructions are 64-bit integers, but an operand can only store 8 bits of data.

 Notice how when referencing the instructions, we prefix them with a dot.
 Zig enum types are inferred based on usage, so the compiler will interpret `.push` as `Opcode.push`.

-Finally, the skeleton for the interpreter:
+Finally, a skeleton for the interpreter:

 ```zig
 const CodeBlock = struct {